tbagriyanik/derzil-3/readme.md

 ### Prerequisites

-Just need Android Studio (4.1 or newer version)
+Just need Android Studio

 ## Running the tests

 - Bell can be on/off (selecting another sound will be later)
+- Dismiss next and all bells are available
 - Vibration can be on/off
 - Android notification is available on lock screen
 - No limit for adding bells